 Common palliative care emergencies

-Emergencies that affect people with cancer include:
+Emergencies that affect people with a terminal illness, such as advanced cancer, include:

 Patients with advanced disease have a higher risk of other medical emergencies too.
 This may be because the effects of the disease mean their body is less able to respond to stress and illness.